The Thirst to Be First

 The last few weeks, however, during the post-spawn and pre-summer periods, just as we knew they would, the walleyes slipped around the corner into nearby bays with muddy bottoms and sandy shorelines and gorged on the yellow perch and spot-tailed shiners that were preparing to lay their eggs.

 Now, however, just as schools are preparing to close and the kids are getting ready for summer vacation, the fish are doing the same thing.
-And it is the time that you can be a leader, not a follower, and jump ahead of the crowd.
+And it is time that you can be a leader, not a follower, and jump ahead of the crowd.

 Way ahead!

-Indeed, as I discovered last week, when I hosted Barb and Wayne Russell from Lloydminster, Alberta to a Sunset Country smorgasbord, the fish are packing their bags big time.
+Indeed, as I discovered last week, when I hosted Barb and Wayne Russell from Lloydminster, Alberta, to a Sunset Country smorgasbord, the fish are packing their bags big time.

 We were primarily targeting walleyes in the same relatively shallow locations that we've been catching since opening day.
 But regardless of the time of year or the stage of fish activity, I always like to keep testing locations and haunts associated with the next phase to which the fish are drifting.